eurekaclinical/eureka/README.md

 You can run this project in an embedded tomcat by executing `mvn tomcat7:run` after you have built it.
 It will be accessible in your web browser at https://localhost:8443/eureka-webapp/.
 Your username will be `superuser`.

 ## Installation
 NOTE: we have [Ansible](http://www.ansible.com) provisioning scripts that automate the installation process.
 Contact use for details.
 The following provides detail on the steps that those scripts perform.
+We have omitted general steps such as installation of Tomcat, SSL certificates, and the like.

 ### Database schema creation
 The `eureka-services` and `eureka-protempa-etl` modules each have a database schema.
 Each has a [Liquibase](http://www.liquibase.org) changelog at `src/main/resources/dbmigration/changelog-master.xml` for creating the schema's objects.
 [Liquibase 3.3 or greater](http://www.liquibase.org/download/index.html) is required.